"Where were the fish yesterday?"

 Both are past tenses but have a difference in meaning.

-Preterite » an action or event begun and completed at a definite past point in time.
-In this case, ayer.
+» an action or event begun and completed at a definite past point in time.
+In this case this past point in time is given as ayer.

 » an action or event that was habitual in the past, recurring over a period of time - eg, "The fish used to be here".

-» Or something that happened at an indefinite time in the past, or the timing of when it did happen is not important, so there is no clearly defined start and finish time - "The fish were here" (at some time or other) - and may still be here.
+» Or something that happened in the past but when it happened or its duration is not indicated (timing is vague), or the timing of when it did happen is not important, so there is no clearly defined start and finish time - "The fish were here" (at some time or other - and in fact may still be here).

 "Fish" is a plurale tantum, which means that the singular and plural forms look the same.
 One fish, two fish, and so on.
 English typically does this with animals, like sheep, deer or moose.